Why do you need a title?

 There are many ways that you can create a title that is both informative and interesting.
 Try one of these ideas:

-The following are sample titles that use some of the tricks listed above to generate interest while still making the topic of the paper clear:
+The following are sample titles that use some of these tricks to generate interest while still making the topic of the paper clear:

 - Find a phrase from within your paper